 🔥 Second-Degree Murder — § 782.04

-Second-degree murder involves an intentional act that shows a depraved mind without regard for human life, but without premeditation.
+Second-degree murder involves an unlawful killing caused by an act that is imminently dangerous and demonstrates a depraved mind without regard for human life, but without proof of premeditation.

 ⚖️ First-Degree Murder — § 782.04

-First-degree murder is charged when a killing is premeditated or occurs during the commission of certain enumerated felonies.
+First-degree murder is the most serious homicide charge under Florida law.
+It typically applies when a killing is premeditated or occurs during the commission of certain dangerous felonies under the felony murder rule.

 ⚠️ Prosecutorial Discretion in Homicide Cases